ychikazawa/chromium-extension-msdocs-easy-switch-lang/README.md

 <br>From the upper right Extensions button, display "MSDocs Easy Switch Lang" and click on it with [Microsoft Docs](https://docs.microsoft.com/en-us/) open.
 <br>This extension will work to switch between the UI language set in your browser and English.
 <br>If English is set as the UI language, your browser's list of preferred languages will appear in order.
+<br>This is available in all languages supported by Microsoft Docs.

 ## Example